 |Manufacturer Warranty:||1 Year|

-The Burton T6 is a unique board, developed by Burton in conjunction with Terje Haakonsen for the advanced rider who wants ultimate performance.
-Available in standard and wide, this one is standard width.
-The T6 is one of only two Burton boards that are built on the Alumafly core.
-Alumafly is a unique core - it's not wood, it's not composite and it's not plastic, it's aircraft grade aluminum so it's as strong as you can get, and its hexagonal cell pattern makes it lighter than anything else.
-The core is over 90% air!
-The core then gets an overlay of triaxial fiberglass, and the resulting board is one of the stiffest on the market.
-Stainless steel pressure distribution edges make for durability and control.
-The base is sintered N2O WFO, the fastest base on the market, that'll take whatever wax you prefer and hold on to it.
-If you want a board that'll take you to the edge and just a bit over, the T6 will do it.
+Designed for the advanced rider, the Burton T6 Snowboard for men is one of only two Burton boards that are built on the Alumafly core.
+Alumafly is a unique core - it is not wood, it is not composite and it is not plastic, it is aircraft grade aluminum so it is as strong as you can get, and its hexagonal cell pattern makes it lighter than anything else, being over 90% air.
+Stainless steel pressure distribution edges make for durability and control, for all of your wild runs.
+The base is sintered N2O WFO, the fastest base on the market, that will take whatever wax you prefer and hold on to it.

 |Effective Edge (cm)||120.0||123.0||125.5|

 |Tip Width (cm)||24.4||24.6||24.8|

 |Waist Width (cm)||28.78||29.08||29.35|

 Burton channel system snowboards will only be compatible with Burton's EST bindings, Burton channel compatible bindings, or other bindings specifically listed as Channel Compatible.

 Here at The House talking about the Burton T6 snowboard.
 What you're looking at is pretty much the highest end free ride snowboard in the range.
 Definitely going to be the stiffest snowboard they got.
 You're looking about an 8 out of 10 on this one.
 It's going to be highly responsive snowboard, really, really good for the advanced free rider, something rocking a lot of natural terrain and powder or somebody doing snowboarder cross.